 - License Starting on or After / License Starting on or Before (optional) - You can limit the licenses that are renewed to only those starting after or before the selected dates.

-- On Specific Course (optional) - You can limit the licenses that are renewed to only associated with the selected course.
+- On Specific Course (optional) - You can limit the licenses that are renewed to only be associated with the selected course.

 - Select Run Renew License Job.
 A RENEW_PPU_LICENSE job runs to renew the licenses.
 You can view the job's progress on this page or on the Monitor Jobs page (see Viewing Running Jobs and Viewing Completed Jobs).
 The job report includes a list of licenses found, renewed, and failed to renew.